VF-18: The First Kamikazes

 Fighting 18 and Intrepid remained in the Leyte area through 28 October, providing strategic support for the invasion of Leyte.
 VF-18 pilot George Griffith was killed on this date when his engine quit on takeoff, causing his plane to fall into the path of the ship.
 Afterward, Intrepid moved north to strike Luzon.
 Kamikaze tactics had recently been officially introduced by Japan, turning all available airfields in the Philippines into credible threats against Allied naval forces.
 As a result, a concerted effort was made starting 29 October to destroy Japanese planes on the ground and to render these fields inoperable.

 Though the morning fighter sweep over Bulan field did not find targets of value, strikes on Clark Field on 29 October were met with fierce resistance by dozens of Japanese fighters.
 Unlike reports of previous encounters denigrating the skill and fighting spirit of Japanese pilots, an action report from 29 October states, "The Japs were aggressive and seemed much better tacticians than enemy pilots previously encountered."
 Japanese aircraft in these engagements also included later model, better protected and more heavily armed fighter types, like the Mitsubishi J2M, nicknamed "Jack" by the Allies.

 At 1204, a Japanese plane intentionally dove on Intrepid.
 The plane was hit by anti-aircraft fire on the way in, scattering flame and debris across Gun Tub #10.
 The impact and ensuing fires killed 10 members of the gun crew and burned others.
 Afterward, Admiral Bogan aboard Intrepid decided to move his ships into an oncoming squall to prevent further attack by Japanese air forces.

 VF-18 pilot Robert Hurst flew the first and last strikes of the day, shooting down a combined five enemy planes to become an ace-in-a-day.
 Cecil Harris scored four.
 On afternoon CAP, Robert Davis was vectored out to a bogie by Intrepid fighter director officer Bill "Jeep" Daniels.
 Davis found the aircraft, an Aichi D3A "Val" dive bomber, and shot it down before a difficult return to the ship through "the most severe wall of rain" he had ever seen.

 Three VF-18 pilots were lost over the course of the day.
 Daniel Naughton and Arthur Mollenhauer were both shot down during the day's first strike.
 Naughton ultimately made it to friendly forces in the Philippines, but Mollenhauer was never seen again.
 William Thompson, on the third strike of the day, and James Hedrick, on CAP with Robert Davis, were unable to find Intrepid through the storm mentioned above.
 Both pilots were forced to make water landings; neither were ever found.

 November

 By November, Fighting 18 was "depleted and exhausted" after two months of continuous operations.
 The squadron continued to fly anti-kamikaze CAP and SNASP missions, and lightly-contested strikes against targets on Luzon.
 Encounters with enemy aircraft were fewer and the quality of remaining Japanese pilots lower.
-Though some VF-18 pilots were shot down in November, including Charles DeMoss and James Newsome, they were all later reported safe with Allied forces.
+Though some VF-18 pilots were shot down in November, including Charles DeMoss and James (Buck) Newsome, they were all later reported safe with Allied forces.